Ku-Tadao/IPostWeirdStuffHere/README.md

-# IPostWeirdStuffHere
-This is where i post the stuff i and or others work on ^^
+This is version 2.3 where i've made sure that it works with the `.NET Framework` instead of `.NET Core` so that it can be ran without requiring anything else.